 The Final Word: Killing Two Birds With One Stone

 If you’re worried about the increasing costs of using your vehicle to both your bank account and the environment, try out some of these tricks of the trade for a more fuel efficient lifestyle.
 One final tip to save you a bit more cash: shop around for the best price on fuel.
-Fuel prices can vary widely from suburb to suburb, so make sure that you compare the prices close to you to get the best deal possible.
+Fuel prices can vary widely from suburb to suburb, so make sure that you compare the prices close to you with the Simples app to get the best deal possible.
 Happy driving!